Itamichan/CG_photography/README.md

 ### Libraries

 * [Bootstrap](https://getbootstrap.com/) - used for responsive grid system.
-As well as for navigation, modal contact form and carousel of images.
+As well as for navigation, modal contact form and carousel.
 * [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in connection with the functionality of the Bootstrap library.
 * [FontAwseome](https://fontawesome.com/) - used for social media icons as well as for contact related icons.
 * [Google Fonts](https://fonts.google.com/) - used for the Montserrat font.